grafana/grafana/docs/sources/enterprise/access-control/manage-rbac-roles.md

 ## Reset basic roles permissions

-This section describes how to reset the basic roles permissions to factory defaults:
+This section describes how to reset the basic roles permissions to defaults:

 1. Open the YAML configuration file and locate the `roles` section.